 Construction started in 1087 and was completed in 1197.

-St. Nicholas, a Patron Saint, known for many miracles and was referred to as the wonderworker.
+St. Nicholas, a Patron Saint, was known for many miracles and was referred to as the wonderworker.
 This impressive church, dedicated to St. Nicholas has a rich history that you should read about online.

 What is a Patron Saint?
 It is defined as protecting or guiding a person or place.